 "Well, from my understanding…" Hawkmon began, but then he noticed the others were going into the room.
 "Never mind, we'll find out now!" he said, rushing to catch up.

-The door slammed shut behind her and she blacked out for a moment.
-She opened her blurry eyes and found herself standing back in her favorite hallway at school, surrounded by chatting, happy teenagers.
+The door slammed shut behind her and everything went black.
+When she opened her blurry eyes, she found herself standing back in her favorite hallway at school, surrounded by chatting, happy teenagers.
 "Hi, Mimi!" a girl called to her.

 "I… wha…?"
 Mimi asked, rubbing at her muddled head.
 Was this right?
 Hadn't she just been somewhere else?
 She tried to think, but just couldn't remember.